Learn what we do to protect you and how you can help protect yourself

 Why did I continue to get charges after my card was blocked?

 Any transactions that obtained an authorization prior to the block will still process and post to the account even after the card shows in a blocked status.
-Once the card is blocked, no additional transactions will be authorized.
+Once the card is blocked, no additional transactions should be authorized.

 Why does my card need to be blocked?